swcarpentry/git-novice/episodes/08-collab.md

 name by default when we clone a repository.
 (This is why `origin` was a sensible choice earlier when we were setting up remotes by hand.)

+Take a look at the Owner’s repository on GitHub again, and you should be able to see the new commit made by the Collaborator.
+You may need to refresh your browser to see the new commit.

 > ## Some more about remotes
 >
 > In this episode and the previous one, our local repository has had